JimDesu/basis-lang/spec.md

 The receiver tuple appears in parentheses both at declaration and at call.

-The dispatch implementation composes per-receiver single-class dispatches &mdash; there is no joint-instance dictionary keyed on the tuple of receiver types.
+The dispatch implementation composes per-receiver single-class dispatches &mdash; there is no joint dictionary keyed on the tuple of receiver types.
 The combined behavior is the product of the receivers' types, but each receiver's dispatch resolves through its own class's dictionary independently.
 This admits methods that span receivers from different modules without requiring those modules to coordinate: the implementations of `Logger`'s `emit` method and `Severity`'s `prefix` method are looked up separately at the call site.

 Each receiver in a multi-receiver method declaration carries its own mode marker.
 Different receivers may carry different modes &mdash; `(Logger logger, Counter &c)` is a valid receiver tuple with logger READ and counter UPDATE.
 The R1 (call-site initialization) and R2 (callee-body obligation) rules apply to each receiver independently per its declared mode.